Financial Support

 • your Confirmation of Claim letter from INZ, which shows that you have an ongoing asylum claim;

-• your passport or other official photo ID that WINZ accepts;
+• your passport or another official photo ID that WINZ accepts (for asylum seekers, only one form of ID is needed)

-• a valid visa (can be a visitor visa, work visa, student visa, interim visa); and
+• a valid visa (can be a visitor visa, open work visa, student visa, interim visa); and

 • proof of your bank account (see step 1)

-After submitting your application and supporting documents at your appointment, it will take WINZ about 10 working days to process your application.
-If approved, WINZ will pay your benefit from the date you submit your application.
+After submitting your application and supporting documents at your appointment, it usually takes WINZ about 10 working days to process your application.
+If approved, WINZ will usually pay your benefit from the date you submit your application.

-Once you have been granted a WINZ benefit, you will also receive a Community Service Card.
-You can use this Community Service Card to pay less when accessing publicly funded healthcare (including GP visits, prescriptions, etc) and public transport.
+Once you have been granted a WINZ benefit, you will automatically be issued a Community Service Card.
+You can use this Community Service Card to pay at a cheaper rate when accessing publicly funded healthcare (including GP visits, prescriptions, etc) and public transport.

-Contact ASST for support if you run into any problems or are mistreated in this process.
-For example, if WINZ does not accept your identity documents, if you are not getting the right amount of benefit, if you have been declined benefit for unreasonable reasons, or if WINZ staff makes racist/ xenophobic comments or ask you about the details of your asylum claim, etc.
+You can contact ASST for support if you run into problems or are mistreated in this process.
+For example, if WINZ does not accept your identity documents, if WINZ asks you for documents you cannot obtain, if you are not getting the right amount of benefit, if your benefit has been declined or stopped, or if a WINZ staff made queerphobic, racist or xenophobic comments, etc.

 Step 3.
 Applying for an IRD (tax) number